NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

  />
     <figcaption>
         <p>
-        <a href="#figure-memory-layout-low-level-lang">Memory layout in a low level language compiled to Wasm:</a> In this example, I show the memory layout of the object from the previous Rust example.
+        <a href="#figure-memory-layout-low-level-lang">Memory layout in a low level language compiled to Wasm:</a> This figure shows the memory layout of the object from the Rust example.
         </p>
         <p>
-        There is little indirection compared to the previous example.
-Many child objects are stored inline inside their parents: They key values are directly stored inside the hash table, and the tags tables metadata are stored inline inside the MapValue object.
+        There is little indirection compared to the previous versions.
+Many child objects are stored inline inside their parents: The keys are directly stored inside the hash table, and the tags tables metadata are stored inline inside the <code>Value</code> object.
 There is also no runtime information to store about the shapes of objects.
         </p>
         <p>
-        There is a catch though, and we will revisit it in the section <a href="#runtime-services-available-to-the-code">Runtime services available to the code</a>.
-Unlike the JavaScript example which uses a native hash table implementation provided by the browser, the Wasm hash table code must be bundled with the application code.
+        Unlike the JavaScript version which uses a native hash table implementation provided by the browser, and just like the Java version, the Rust hash table code must be bundled with the application code.
         </p>
     </figcaption>
 </figure>

 ##### Dynamic vs Static Typing

-JavaScript is a dynamically typed programming language were object shapes are determined dynamically at runtime.
-When code reads from or writes to a property of an object, it has to check out the shape of the object to know where in the memory the data to be read or written is stored.
+JavaScript is a dynamically typed programming language were object shapes are determined at runtime:

+- When code reads from or writes to a property of an object, it has to check the shape of the object to know where to read or write in memory.
-JavaScript objects can also change shape dynamically.
+- JavaScript objects can also change shape dynamically.
 This means that objects need to reserve extra space in memory in case new properties are added.
-This also requires JavaScript engines to store more data in Shape objects for efficiency.
-For detailed explanations, I refer you to the article [JavaScript engine fundamentals: Shapes and Inline Caches](https://mathiasbynens.be/notes/shapes-ics) presented by Mathias Bynens and Benedikt Meurer at JSConf EU 2018.

-To make the matter worse, JavaScript supports [Prototypal inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) which makes object property lookup require extra steps: First, the property is searched in the object itself by querying its shape.
-If not found, the property is then searched in the prototype of the object, the prototype itself being another JavaScript object.
+- To make the matter worse, JavaScript uses [Prototypal inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) which adds extra steps to object property lookup:
+  - First, the property is searched in the object itself by querying its shape and is returned if found.
+  - If not found, the property is looked up in the prototype of the object, the prototype itself being another JavaScript object.
 This process repeats until either the property is found or the prototype chain is exhausted.
 Since objects' methods are typically stored on the object prototype, this adds extra steps to the common operation of invoking a method.

+To learn more about how JavaScript engines represent objects shapes information, I refer you to the article [JavaScript engine fundamentals: Shapes and Inline Caches](https://mathiasbynens.be/notes/shapes-ics) presented by Mathias Bynens and Benedikt Meurer at JSConf EU 2018.

-In the figure [blah](#), I show the representation of the object from the following code example.
-And I list the steps required to execute the function `callMethod0`.
+Figure [Accessing JS objects' properties](#figure-accessing-js-object-properties) shows the representation of the object `myObject` from the following code example, and lists the steps required to execute the function `callMethod0`.

 ```javascript
 class ParentClass {